lindahnyambura/Deep_Q_Learning/README.md

 - `train.py`: Script to train a DQN agent and save its policy network.
 - `play.py`: Script to load the trained model and play the game using the agent.
 - `models/`: Directory where trained models are saved.
+- `eval_videos/`: Directory where evaluation videos and gifs are saved.

 ## Requirements
 - Python 3.7+